ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 }
 ```

-Note that in the J-Ono search tool, the resulting meaning of the `ginuro` definition record would be displayed as `an indication of glaring or staring, typically drawn out and menacing` and the resulting equivalents would be displayed as `fixate, glare, glower, regard, stare, scowl`.
+Note that in the J-Ono search tool, the resulting meaning of the "ginuro" definition record would be displayed as `an indication of glaring or staring, typically drawn out and menacing` and the resulting equivalents would be displayed as `fixate, glare, glower, regard, stare, scowl`.

 ## IMAGE FILES
 * Each Image File is in a folder corresponding to its source name